cchitsiang/awesome-stars/topics.md

 - [django-crispy-forms/django-crispy-forms](https://github.com/django-crispy-forms/django-crispy-forms) - The best way to have DRY Django forms.
 The app provides a tag and filter that lets you quickly render forms in a div format while providing an enormous amount of capability to configure and control th
 - [halorgium/capistrano](https://github.com/halorgium/capistrano) - Remote multi-server automation tool
 - [michelson/espinita](https://github.com/michelson/espinita) - Audit activerecord models like a boss (and works with rails 4!)
-- [Gisto/Gisto](https://github.com/Gisto/Gisto) - Gisto is a Cross-platform snippets management desktop application that allows you and/or your team share code snippets fast and easily.
-Based on GitHub Gists Infrastructure which means you can use al
+- [Gisto/Gisto](https://github.com/Gisto/Gisto) - Gisto is a Cross-platform snippets management application that allows you and/or your team share code snippets fast and easily.
+Based on GitHub Gists Infrastructure which means you can use all your e
 - [tschellenbach/Stream-Framework](https://github.com/tschellenbach/Stream-Framework) - Stream Framework is a Python library, which allows you to build news feed, activity streams and notification systems using Cassandra and/or Redis.
 The authors of Stream-Framework also provide a cloud
 - [PHPOffice/PHPExcel](https://github.com/PHPOffice/PHPExcel) - ARCHIVED
 - [treeio/treeio](https://github.com/treeio/treeio) - Tree.io